alberttwong/demo-ansible/README.md

 #### Cloudformation
 On occasion the Cloudformation stack will fail to delete properly.
 Simply go into the AWS console and find the Cloudformation stack and delete it.

+#### When all hope is lost
+Most likely it's because you have existing settings in your AWS region.
+Pick another AWS region and start over.